pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where to Find Pennsylvania Traffic Court Records

-Pennsylvania traffic court records are generally managed by the administrator of the presiding court.
+The administrator of the presiding court generally manages Pennsylvania traffic court records.
 However, the UJS of the state provides a public access online option to access traffic court case information of all courts.

 As traffic cases are the responsibility of the various judicial districts of the state, requests for traffic court records may be made to the appropriate magisterial district court in person or via mail.
 Detailed requests for these records may be made by completing the magisterial district court record request form.
 Most record requests require that the requestor provide adequate identification and make any required payment to cover search/copy expenses.